KhronosGroup/glTF/schema/README.md

 * To satisfy Section 6.3 (Buffer Offset and Stride Requirements) of [WebGL 1.0](https://www.khronos.org/registry/webgl/specs/1.0/), `byteOffset` and `byteStride` must be a multiple of the size of `componentType`.
 * To satisfy Section 6.9 (Vertex Attribute Data Stride) of [WebGL 1.0](https://www.khronos.org/registry/webgl/specs/1.0/), `byteStride` cannot exceed 255.
+* `min` and `max` properties are useful for creating bounding box or bounding sphere, and client-side compression/quantization.

 ### Related GL Functions